Gobbo89/electric-shape-synced/README.md

 npm run client:generate
 ####

+# Run the node example for the first time
 npx tsx ./src/nodejs.ts
 # A new DB file will be created.
 # Now exit Node with Ctrl+C